 Rainier Mountaineering, Inc. was established in 1969 and is one of America’s oldest and most-trusted guide services.
 We are the largest guide service on Mt.
 Rainier and Mt.
 McKinley and leaders in guiding climbs and treks around the globe.
 Our years of leading mountain adventures give us the experience and knowledge to create the best possible trips and we work hard to live up to our reputation as an industry leader.
 Our trip preparation before departure takes care of the details for you, from hotels to airport transfers, so that you can focus on preparing for the climb instead of the distraction that comes with coordinating logistics.

-Our Ecuador climbs are led by RMI’s foremost U.S. guides, who bring years of climbing experience in not only Ecuador but on mountains all over the world, from the Andes to the Alaska Range to the Himalayas.
+Our Ecuador climbs are led by RMI’s top U.S. guides, who bring years of climbing experience in not only Ecuador but on mountains all over the world, from the Andes to the Alaska Range to the Himalayas.
 As you reach higher elevations and test the limits of your experience, the value of an accomplished, highly trained RMI Guide held to our standards cannot be understated.
 Additionally, joining our programs is an experienced Ecuadorian guide with whom we have partnered for many years.
 Jaime Avila, Freddy Tipan, and Esteban Mena are accomplished guides who have climbed around the world, from Ecuador to the Himalaya.
 Read more about RMI's Ecuador Guides...